 Conference, Workshops and Events is a space where you can find CFPs, reports on conferences and workshops, announcements for journal issues, seminars and a range of other events in Britain but also in France.

-PhDs Outside Academia Is the end goal of the PhD … academia?
-Maybe not.
-This fantastic series discusses how doctoral researchers have left academia and ventured into a range of other projects, finding intellectual and personal fulfilment beyond the space of the university campus.
+Voices of ECRs (managed by Charlotte Faucher) This interview series looks exclusively at postgrads and their lives in – and a little bit beyond – academia.
+Crucially, it discusses how doctoral researchers have left academia and ventured into a range of other projects, finding intellectual and personal fulfilment beyond the space of the university campus.
 A breath of fresh air.